 Matt joined the Diocese in 2019 to lead their digital communications transformation programme.
 He previously worked in policy and public relations for Stonewall Cymru and has also specialised in Organisational Development and internal communications at the Royal College of Nursing.
 Matt has a degree in Religious Studies, Masters in Ecumenical Studies and an unhealthy obsession with Star Trek.

 Jan loves maths.
 Always has.
 So accountancy was always her first career choice.
 Jan’s job is a hands-on role and thinks the best part of my job is working with committees and parishes to help them find solutions to enable them to achieve their mission.

-Diocesan Director of Education and Young People
+Director of Education and Young People

 Following careers in the Coldstream Guards and Metropolitan Police, Andrew took his music degree at Reading and entered teaching.
-He taught for 17 years at senior leadership level before qualifying as an inspector.
-Andrew managed church school inspections in dioceses across England and is recognized as a leading innovator for children’s spirituality.
+He taught for 17 years at the senior leadership level before qualifying as an inspector.
+Andrew managed church school inspections in dioceses across England and is recognised as a leading innovator for children’s spirituality.
 He joined Llandaff in 2018.